cotiga/laravel8-bs5/README.md

 Pre-configured with languages packages (french language already imported)

+## configuration

-The repository is configured with sqlite
+* .env.example is set to work with sqlite and MailHog

+If you're using Valet and want to configure MailHog, see https://ryangjchandler.co.uk/posts/setup-mailhog-with-laravel-valet

 ## Installation